Funding

 Before initiating a deposit, you must retrieve and display the ACH agreement to the customer.
 This only needs to be done once per bank account — subsequent deposits to the same bank account don't require it again.

-GET /api/fiat/v1/transaction/ach-debit/agreementbankId— the ID of the linked bank accountamount— the expected amount per transaction over the ACH debit (in USD cents)
+GET /api/fiat/v1/transaction/ach-debit/agreementbankId— the ID of the linked bank accountamount— the expected amount per transaction over the ACH debit, in USD cents (informational only)

 The response contains the full authorization language, including account information, authorization details, and the legal acknowledgment text.
 You must display this to the customer and collect their explicit consent before proceeding.